-The Board of Directors is currently comprised of two internal directors concurrently serving as representative executive officers, two non-executive internal directors (non-independent) and eight Independent Directors each with extensive experience and who are expertly qualified in diverse professional and academic fields.
+In order to achieve a balance in terms of expertise, experience, gender and perspective, and to maintain a board composition capable of realizing the Mission and strategy of the Company, the Board of Directors is currently comprised of two internal directors concurrently serving as representative executive officers, two non-executive internal directors (non-independent), and eight Independent Directors each with extensive experience and expertise in a comprehensive range of professional and academic fields.
 In addition, the Audit Committee includes Mr. Seiichi Sasa who is a certified public accountant and an expert with considerable experience in the fields of finance and accounting.